 - For installing instrument connection on header pipe.

-Types of Branch Connection
+Types of Branch Connection in piping

 A fabricated branch pipe will need a reinforcement pad for providing more strength to the branch as per its design requirement.